 To be eligible for a Working Holiday visa, you need to be a citizen of the approved countries that hold an agreement with Japan such as Australia, Canada, Canada, the UK, and Germany.
 You are not technically allowed to accept a job offer, but it is an excellent option for entry-level IT professionals.
 After the visa expires (12 months), you will need to change your visa status or a company that can sponsor a normal working visa.

 1 email a week for 12 weeks

-The Information Technology sector includes a wide range of activities that can be classified into different types of jobs.
-Here’s a list of some of IT jobs in Japan, with their description:
+The IT sector includes a wide range of activities that can be classified into different types of jobs.
+Here’s a list of some of the IT jobs in Japan, with their description.